This calendar of Amazonian harvest and gathering festivals will let you know when to gather fruits, fish or hunt in harmony with nature

-The harvest festival is a summary of these last five years in which I have been carefully examining the socio-anthropological and ethnobotanical and ethnozoological literature related to the countries of the Amazon basin , I have learned to love the work of two great scholars, both now deceased, with whom I have contracted an immense intellectual debt in my modest knowledge of the Amazon.
+This article on the harvest festival is a summary of these last five years in which I have been carefully examining the socio-anthropological, ethnobotanical, and ethnozoological literature related to the countries of the Amazon basin.
+I have learned to love the work of two great scholars, both now deceased, to whom I owe an immense intellectual debt in my modest knowledge of the Amazon.

 One is the Peruvian educator, writer, and environmentalist Antonio Brack Egg (1940-2014).

-The other is the Colombian ethnobotanist Víctor Manuel Patiño (1912-2001), who never ceases to amaze me by the depth of his work and the admirable perseverance of his long effort.
+The other is the Colombian ethnobotanist Víctor Manuel Patiño (1912-2001), who never ceased to amaze me by the depth of his work and the admirable perseverance of his long effort.

-VM Patiño, in his latest book, History and dispersion of native fruit trees in the neotropics (Cali: CIAT, 2000), published at the age of 89, points out that the time when wild fruit trees bear fruit, starting the harvest period, goes unnoticed by many people, but not by collectors who depend on those fruits for their survival: their food and economy.
+VM Patiño, in his latest book, History and Dispersion of Native Fruit Trees in the Neotropics (Cali: CIAT, 2000), published at the age of 89, points out that the time when wild fruit trees bear fruit, initiating the harvest period, goes unnoticed by many people, but not by collectors who depend on those fruits for their survival: their food and economy.

-In the Amazon, the indigenous people of the native communities mobilize, at each harvest time, attracted by the abundance, and they thank the plethora of fruits with a party .
+In the Amazon, the indigenous people of the native communities mobilize at each harvest time, attracted by the abundance, and they celebrate the plethora of fruits with a party.

 Harvest festivals around the world

-It happens not only in the Amazon, but also in rural areas of almost the entire planet.
+Harvest festivals happen not only in the Amazon, but also in rural areas almost everywhere on the planet.

-Or the harvest festival in La Rioja Alavesa, in Logroño, between October and November, in which the bunches of grapes ( Vitis vinifera ) are trodden by barefoot men in vats, as required by tradition.
+Or the harvest festival in La Rioja Alavesa, in Logroño, between October and November, in which bunches of grapes (Vitis vinifera) are trodden in vats by barefoot men, as required by tradition.

-Or the Inti Raymi festival in the Andean Sierra, when the producers thank Paccha Mama for the harvest of their products and the end of an Andean agricultural cycle, in June, during the summer solstice.
+Or the Inti Raymi festival in the Andean Sierra, when the producers thank Paccha Mama for the harvest of their products at the end of an Andean agricultural cycle in June during the summer solstice.

-Or the visits at the beginning of spring, even with the snowy landscape of Quebec, Canada, to the “ cabanes á sucre ” to collect honey d’érable , or maple syrup ( Acer saccharum).
+Or the visits by people at the beginning of spring, even with the snowy landscape of Quebec, Canada, to the “cabanes á sucre” to collect honey d’érable, or maple syrup (Acer saccharum).

-They are all festivals celebrating thanks for the fertility of the land and the abundant harvest.
-Its origin dates back to the thesmophoria in ancient Greece, which were religious festivals dedicated to Demeter, the goddess of harvest and fertility, and her daughter Persephone, to thank the divinity for a good harvest.
-The Greek playwright Aristophanes wrote a play The Thesmophoria, dedicated to Demeter, performed in 411 BC
+They are all festivals celebrating and giving thanks for the fertility of the land and the abundant harvest.
+Their origin dates back to the thesmophoria in ancient Greece, which were religious festivals dedicated to Demeter, the goddess of harvest and fertility, and her daughter Persephone, to thank the deity for a good harvest.
+The Greek playwright Aristophanes wrote a play The Thesmophoria, dedicated to Demeter, performed in 411 BC.

 The harvest of wild fruits in the Amazon

-At harvest time, the Amazonian indigenous people left for a time the reductions or Indian towns where they were concentrated, and went on a pilgrimage to collect the fruits and celebrate the abundance.
+At harvest time, the Amazonian indigenous people would leave for a time the reductions or Indian towns where they were concentrated, and go on a pilgrimage to collect the fruits and celebrate the abundance.

-The missionaries complained about his inability to retain them in missionary work, which was a great setback for them.
+The missionaries complained about their inability to retain them in their missionary work, which was a great setback for them.
 These recurring and seasonal pilgrimages were called “mitas” in Quechua, a term that means shifts.

 Patiño (2000) mentions that Father Lucas de La Cueva wrote, in Jébero, on October 9, 1643, about the difficulty he had with the half of the turtles that the indigenous people took on their own, and that it was like “opposing the most furious currents…”.

-Father Lucas was referring to the spawning season of the charapa arrau turtles (Podocnemis expansa ) or taricayas or terecayas (P. unifilis ), which nest collectively from March to April, and the indigenous people moved to the beaches of certain rivers to seize their eggs in the summer, at the time of the descent of the Amazonian waters (Castro-Casal et al 2013).
+Father Lucas was referring to the spawning season of the charapa arrau turtles (Podocnemis expansa) or taricayas or terecayas (P. unifilis ), which nest collectively from March to April; the indigenous people moved to the beaches of certain rivers to seize their eggs in the summer, at the time of the descent of the Amazonian waters (Castro-Casal et al 2013).

 The importance of harvest festivals, writes Patiño (2000: 30), is that they are associated with food regimens.

-The festivities were also associated with the consumption of beverages derived from products rich in carbohydrates, and mature, which fermented thanks to the sugars they contained, as was the case with chicha or masato made from cassava , corn, sweet potato or sweet potato, or from palm drupes that they abounded forming large concentrations or “stains”.
+The festivities were also associated with the consumption of beverages derived from products rich in carbohydrates, ripe, and fermented, thanks to the sugars they contained, as was the case with chicha or masato, made from cassava, corn, or sweet potato, or from palm drupes that abounded in large concentrations.

 Festivals of the Ecuadorian Amazon